nsg-ethz/NetPowerBench/README.md

 NetPowerBench is a tool for generating a power model of a routing device.
 It is intended to be used in a lab setup.

-The motivation behind the creation of the tool as well as a detailed description of the powermodel it generates is described in [this paper](https://www.research-collection.ethz.ch/handle/20.500.11850/728960) (also listed under references).
+The motivation behind the creation of the tool as well as a detailed description of the powermodel it generates is described in [[1]](#references).

 The workflow is separated into:
 - Configuring the device and running the measurements